munificent/craftinginterpreters/book/statements-and-state.md

 The difference is that the left-hand side of an assignment isn't an expression that evaluates to a value.
 It's a sort of pseudo-expression that evaluates to a "thing" you can assign to.
-In:
+Consider:

 ```lox
 var a = "before";